Friday, June 8, 1984

 The water-powered mill also cut lumber.
 The timber is the coal of Missouri.
 The timber barons bought Ozark land, stripped and clear cut it, and then left.
 All the rocks in the streams, like those picturesque white pebbles on the banks of the Black River, came from hillsides that eroded with the absence of vegetation.

 After a couple of more climbs, we were up on what is known as the Ozark Plateau and the road leveled out a bit.
-We climbed still more then began a roller-coaster ride that lasted all the way to Summersville, where we gorged on the special at Young’s Cafe — $2 for beer, sole slaw, potatoes and beets.
+We climbed still more then began a roller-coaster ride that lasted all the way to Summersville, where we gorged on the special at Young’s Cafe — $2 for beer, cole slaw, potatoes and beets.
 Great meal.
 The Ozarks are getting gentler, although we have to contend with a headwind.